Wadsworth Library at the Mount Ida Campus

 Located in Wadsworth Library, the ATC offers instruction, training, and support for assistive technology tools to any member of the University community.
 The ATC provides a workspace and access to specialized software and tools for individuals with an ADA-defined disability.
 If you have questions about the ATC, please email firstname.lastname@example.org.

 Course Reserves consists of items instructors have chosen to support regular course materials and allows many users to have equal access.
-Some reserves items can be accessed electronically while print materials are available from the Service Desk for 3 hours in building use.
+Reserves items can be accessed electronically

 Services for faculty